Monday, December 23, 2024

 Related News

-Man named Manna al-Hussein killed by a war remnant of unidentified source in E. Deir Ez-Zour, September 12, 2024
+Woman named Zahraa al-Khalaf killed by a landmine of unidentified source in W. Deir Ez-Zour, December 19, 2024

-Head of farmer association shot dead by unidentified gunmen in E. Daraa, September 13, 2024
+Man named Helal al-Haj Hamdou shot dead by unidentified gunmen in E. Aleppo, December 18, 2024

 A child from Ebleen village in the southern suburbs of Idlib governorate, named as Amr Belal Sheghri, was killed while two other children were injured when Russian artillery forces used a shell to target a house in southwest of the village on June 8, 2021.